d2l-ai/d2l-en/chapter_preliminaries/pandas.md

 For instance, in an e-commerce application, customer addresses might live in one table and purchase data in another.
-Moreover, pracitioners face myriad data types beyond categorical and numeric.
+Moreover, practitioners face myriad data types beyond categorical and numeric.
 Other data types include text strings, images, audio data, and point clouds.
-Oftentimes, advanced tools and efficient algorithms are required to prefent data processing form becoming the biggest bottleneck in the machine learning pipeline.
+Oftentimes, advanced tools and efficient algorithms are required to prevent data processing from becoming the biggest bottleneck in the machine learning pipeline.
 These problems will arise when we get to computer vision and natural language processing.